erik-norlin/Structure-From-Motion/README.md

 ## Reconstruction Results

 Reconstructions for each dataset before and after LM optimization are available in the repository.
 The reconstructions visually improve after optimization, aligning point clouds more accurately.
-An example of how this software can reconstruct structure from motion:
+An example of how this software can reconstruct structure from motion is this

 ![](https://github.com/erik-norlin/Structure-From-Motion/blob/main/reconstruction-plots/dataset_3_joined.png?raw=true)
+to this
 ![](https://github.com/erik-norlin/Structure-From-Motion/blob/main/reconstruction-plots/dataset_2_after_LM_2.png?raw=true)

 For each dataset, the reconstructions with non-robust translations generally show better results after LM optimization compared to reconstructions with robust translations.